gjtorikian/html-proofer/README.md

 ## Usage

-You can configure HTMLProofer to run on a file, a directory, an array of directories, or an array of links.
+You can configure HTMLProofer to run onL

-There's also a rack middleware.

-### Using in a rails app

-Add to `config/application.rb`

-    config.middleware.use HTMLProofer::Middleware if Rails.env.test?
-    config.middleware.use HTMLProofer::Middleware if Rails.env.development?

-This will raise an error at runtime if your HTML is invalid.

-Particularly helpful for projects which have extensive CI, since any invalid HTML will fail your build.
+* a file
+* a directory
+* an array of directories
+* an array of links

+It can also run through the command-line, Docker, or as Rack middleware.

 ### Using in a script